danasilver/middleendian-workshop-demo/README.md

 * Create a [Heroku account](https://signup.heroku.com/).
 * Download and install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
 * [Check for an existing SSH key](https://help.github.com/articles/checking-for-existing-ssh-keys/).
-* If you don't have one [generate an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+* If you don't have one, [generate an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 * [Add your SSH key to Heroku](https://devcenter.heroku.com/articles/keys).

 #### Push your code